Chainlit/chainlit/README.md

 You can find various examples of Chainlit apps [here](https://github.com/Chainlit/cookbook) that leverage tools and services such as OpenAI, Anthropiс, LangChain, LlamaIndex, ChromaDB, Pinecone and more.

 Tell us what you would like to see added in Chainlit using the Github issues or on [Discord](https://discord.gg/k73SQ3FyUh).

-## 🏢 Enterprise support

-For entreprise grade features and self hosting, please visit this [page](https://docs.chainlit.io/cloud/persistence/enterprise) and fill the form.

 ## 💁 Contributing